 Originally a simple salad featuring tomatoes and anchovies, the Salade Niçoise has come a long way since its 19th century debut in Nice.
 Modern-day versions include additional ingredients like tuna, green beans, olives and potatoes.

-→ Try our authentically inauthentic Salade Nicoise recipe.
+Try our inauthentic yet tasty Salade Nicoise recipe.

 The signature French salad has become a global salad standard.
 We’ve eaten excellent renditions at disparate locations around the world including a cruise ship in Norway, however none have been better than those we’ve eaten at restaurants in Marseille and Paris except the ones we’ve made ourselves at home.